gintsgints/hello-ktor-api/README.md

 - ktor & project is created in kotlin language
 - ktor - as basis
-- squash - for database connections
+- exposed - for database connections
 - kodein - dependency injection

 # Getting Started